apache/spark/UPDATING.md

 Now that the DAG parser syncs DAG permissions there is no longer a need for manually refreshing DAGs.
 As such, the buttons to refresh a DAG have been removed from the UI.

 In addition, the `/refresh` and `/refresh_all` webserver endpoints have also been removed.

+## Airflow 2.1.3

+No breaking changes.

+## Airflow 2.1.2

+No breaking changes.

 ## Airflow 2.1.1